BlitzPredict (XBP) 1-Day Trading Volume Hits $5,799.00

-BlitzPredict (CURRENCY:XBP) traded down 6.3% against the dollar during the 24 hour period ending at 9:00 AM E.T. on September 13th.
-One BlitzPredict coin can currently be purchased for about $0.0021 or 0.00000004 BTC on exchanges.
-In the last week, BlitzPredict has traded 8.8% higher against the dollar.
-BlitzPredict has a total market capitalization of $808,819.28 and approximately $5,799.00 worth of BlitzPredict was traded on exchanges in the last 24 hours.
+BlitzPredict (CURRENCY:XBP) traded down 6.3% against the dollar during the one day period ending at 23:00 PM Eastern on September 14th.
+One BlitzPredict coin can now be bought for about $0.0021 or 0.00000004 BTC on exchanges.
+BlitzPredict has a market cap of $808,819.28 and approximately $5,799.00 worth of BlitzPredict was traded on exchanges in the last day.
+In the last seven days, BlitzPredict has traded up 8.8% against the dollar.

 About BlitzPredict